cellravel/patog/CONTRIBUTING.md

 # Contributing to PATOG

 > :warning: I will be re-styling the entire repository and implementing new categorizations.
-Please prioritize creating issues over submitting pull requests during this process.
+Please prioritize creating issues over submitting pull requests during this process. :warning:

 Thank you for considering contributing to the PATOG repository!
 I appreciate your efforts to make this a place for bioinformatics, data science, machine learning, and related fields.